andyweiss1982/sc-twitter-rails/README.md

 The app uses a Puma server and Postgresql DB for deployment.
 Presuming you have a Heroku account, all you need to do is run.

-        heroky create
+        heroku create
         git push heroku master

 from the command line.
+The app is currently deployed to [https://sc-twitter-rails.herokuapp.com](https://sc-twitter-rails.herokuapp.com).

 ## Testing